BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Wheel of Time - Brainstorming to structure the early story.md

 In this article, I will develop some general aspects of storytelling and specific items from the Wheel of Time.
 There are a bunch of raw listings, since going in depth for even a few of those would require writing a whole book.
 Such a discussion has a large scope, meaning some points may end up underdeveloped or forgotten, that is on me for not limiting myself more for the topic.
 In another post, I will look into how the Eye of the World and the show's first season go about their structure, and maybe do my own arrogant attempt at creating a script for a first season as a TV series.
 Keep in mind that we are not here to bash or praise a particular execution of the Wheel of Time, but to try to produce some draft fitting what is in our mind.
 Please share your thoughts and your answers.

 # Events

-If we strictly follow the story from the Eye of the World, events would be: the attack on Emond's Field, the long flight from the Two Rivers, staying in Baerlon, the night in Shadar Logoth, arriving in Whitebridge, the road to Caemlyn, finding Elyas then the Tuatha'an, being captured by the Whitecloaks then freed, Caemlyn, travelling the Ways, spending some time in Fal Dara, adventuring into the Blight and the stuff at the Eye of the World itself.
+If we strictly follow the story from the Eye of the World, events would be: the attack on Emond's Field, the long flight from the Two Rivers, staying in Baerlon, the night in Shadar Logoth, arriving in Whitebridge, the road to Caemlyn, finding Elyas then the Tuatha'an, being captured by the Whitecloaks then freed, Caemlyn, traveling the Ways, spending some time in Fal Dara, adventuring into the Blight and the stuff at the Eye of the World itself.

 There are other events which happen around the same time, or prior to the start of the adventure, and which are relevant: Lews Therin's death, the Breaking of the World, the fall of Manetheren, the Aiel War, the war in Ghealdan and the capture of Logain, Moiraine looking for the Dragon, Aes Sedai doing stuff in general.
 All these are hardly depicted directly in the books, beyond the EotW prologue and New Spring.
 At that point, it is up to us if we wish to remain evasive about those or if we want to include them and expand the scope of the story.

 I personally feels like the show demonstrates that you can shift things around a lot and change the sequences of events, but retain the core identity, the feels and the story beats.
 I would probably make massive changes to the events as they are depicted in the Eye of the World, maybe even over the first three books.
 But then I also love these books as they are and I have no real intention of rewriting them, so it is really a thought experiment.

 The major events that need to happen are Moiraine finding the ta'veren in Emond's Field, the attack on the village by the Trollocs, the flight, and then really any set of events as the heroes get separated and find themselves in a large and hostile world.
 As for the end, we need some revelation about Rand being the Dragon, and a manifest threat from the Forsaken and the Dark One, notably Ishamael messing with the heroes and probably some kind of attack by Shadowspawns.
 Many particular events, meetings and locations can occur later or earlier, be skipped or added: meeting the Aes Sedai, the Tuatha'an, the Whitecloaks, the Borderlanders, the Andor royal family, the Aiels; visiting Caemlyn, Tar Valon, the Borderlands; going through the Ways and the Blight.

 # Worldbuilding